potterheadk/git-made-simple/README.md

-Got it!
-Here's the updated version with the clarification that the SSH or HTTPS clone URL applies to the **user's repository**, not this project:

----

 # 🚀 GitHub-Made-Simple: Git Without the Grit!

 Tired of wrestling with Git commands?
 Meet **GitHub-Made-Simple**—your friendly neighborhood tool that helps you notice changes, track deletions, manage creations, and effortlessly push your code to GitHub.
 It's simple, yet powerful, and still evolving! 🌱✨